More Deadly Than The Male

 .
 Should you be foolish enough to want to trigger such behavior in a female, try pestering her offspring

 , crossing her in love

 describe a situation where men are weak and women are strong.
 This is when women are depicted as far more ruthless, more cunning and ultimately more bloodthirsty than their Spear Counterparts

-, despite—or because of—being smaller and weaker.
+, even though—or maybe because—they are physically smaller and weaker.
 While males are visibly larger and more aggressive, they tend more toward forms, codes and displays of power; meanwhile, the wily female bothers not with such things

 This is the precursor to the modern Action Girl